Get Out, Call Me by Your Name Among Winners at the 2018 WGA Awards

 Lady Bird, Written by Greta Gerwig; A24

-The Shape of Water, Screenplay by Guillermo del Toro & Vanessa Taylor; Story by Guillermo del Toro; Fox Searchlight
+The Shape of Water, Screenplay by Guillermo del Toro and Vanessa Taylor; Story by Guillermo del Toro; Fox Searchlight

 Adapted Screenplay